How to Meet Your Own Emotional Needs Through Self-Validation

 And, it makes sense that I would feel that way.
 After all, the only reason I have all these emotional issues is that I didn’t get this kind of caretaking as a child.
 So of course my brain is predisposed to look for it outside myself, because that’s where it ought to have come from.

 But that doesn’t actually mean self-validating can’t work.
 And I figured I had nothing to lose.
-I was already down the rabbit hole with Pluto, I might as well keep going.

 So I just started writing down everything that I always wanted to hear.
 Like…